-§ 8.
 Permanent Appointment

 A permanent appointment is an appointment to a permanently established position when the incumbent is expected to be retained in the position on a permanent basis.
-A permanent appointment shall be given when the requirements of the probationary period have been satisfied, or a time-limited appointment extends beyond three years of continuous employment in the same time-limited position.
+A permanent appointment shall be given when the requirements of the probationary period have been satisfied, or a time-limited appointment extends beyond three years of continuous employment.